rockstor/rockstor-doc/interface/storage/pools-btrfs.rst

 **Note that increases in; drive count, percent usage, snapshots count, and Pool size can all impact on the memory and CPU required, and the time for any changes to be enacted.**

-Pool Resize / ReRaid may be done for the following reasons.
+Pool Resize/ReRaid may be done for the following reasons.

 1. Change redundancy profiles.
 E.g. from btrfs RAID10 to btrfs RAID1.
 See :ref:`poolraidchange`.
 2. Add disks and increase capacity.
 See :ref:`pooladddisks`.